h365chen/socassess/docs/src/raw_test_case_outcomes.md

     --probing=probing_tests
 ```

-In this case, socassess will invoke pytest using the following
+In this case, `socassess` will invoke `pytest` using the following command-line
-command line flags and send output to console.
+flags and send the output to the console.

 ```bash
 pytest \